 \subsection{Finite temperature results for $U_{\uparrow\downarrow} = 0.5$}

-At finite temperature, the Mott lobe melts to NF phase due to thermal fluctuations.
-The NF phase has no long range order, but it is compressible ($\kappa\neq0$).
-Therefore, the NF phase can be distinguished from the insulating MI phases by finite $\kappa$.
+At finite temperature, the Mott lobe melts into NF phase due to thermal fluctuations.
+The NF phase has no long-range order, but it is compressible ($\kappa\neq0$).
+Therefore, this phase can be distinguished from the insulating MI phases by finite $\kappa$.
 We examine the melting of MI phase as a function of temperature for various SOC strengths.
 In Fig.~\ref{mi_soc}, we plot the width of the first Mott lobe MI(1) at $J = 0.01U$ for different values of $\lambda$.
 For $\lambda=0$, at lower temperatures, the width of the MI lobe first increases for $k_{B}T/U < 0.004$.

 At $k_{B}T/U\approx0.004$ the Mott lobe starts melting and width of the lobe decreases with temperature.
 At $k_{B}T/U\approx0.046$, the MI phase is completely replaced by NF phase.
 However, for finite $\lambda$, there is a combined effect of SOC and finite temperature on the width of the Mott lobe.
-For $\lambda = 0.02 U$, at low temperatures the width first increases then at $k_{B}T/U\approx0.009$ thermal fluctuations overcome the SOC effects, and this leads to decreases in the width.
+For $\lambda = 0.02 U$, at low temperatures the width first increases then at $k_{B}T/U\approx0.009$ the thermal fluctuations overcome the SOC effects, and this leads to decrease in the width.
 The effects of SOC are prominent at larger values of $\lambda$ as evident for $\lambda = 0.03 U$ and $0.04 U$ cases in Fig.~\ref{mi_soc}.
 At higher temperatures, the melting of MI phase is independent of $\lambda$, and the decrease in the width of MI lobe is similar to $\lambda=0$ case.